jamescook98/employeeDBManager/README.md

 # Employee Database Manager
 # Description
 This application allows for management of an employee database via CLI.
 Employees, roles, and departments can be created, viewed, updated, and deleted.
+It uses node.js and SQL.
 # Table of Contents
 * [Installation](#Installation)
 * [Usage](#Usage)